HiddenThunder/Star/README.md

 I want to make starts a bit more reachable and I think we need to be honest with ourselves, it'll make it easier for us to work together :stars:

 In my dreams we all don't need encryption at all, because we all are friends.
 But to get there we need to go all the way through our secrets. i think. so I tried (and will work on it!) to do this properly :heart_decoration:

+Open source encryption is the most transparrent encryption

 ## How does it work